R-holmes10/areness-todo-app/README.md

-# areness-todo-app
+# TodoApp using MERN Stack
-TodoApp using MERN Stack
+Switch to `master` branch to access the code.